 John Boy Farms is a fifth-generation family farm that has been growing crops since 1879.
 The operation is located in the fertile Red River Valley of southern Manitoba, 20 minutes from Winnipeg.
-Manitoba has a continental climate, which means very cold winters, hot summers and challenging growing conditions for garlic.
+The region has a continental climate, which means very cold winters, hot summers and challenging growing conditions for garlic.
 This extreme environment is perfect for selecting and adapting the strongest, most vigorous garlic seed varieties.
 This means that garlic grown by John Boy Farms is ideal for use as seed stock for almost any growing conditions in Canada.

 The farm is currently managed by John and his wife Ainsley.
 They are helped by John's parents, who still actively work on the farm and Ainsley's father who helps with sales.
 Their siblings, nieces and many cousins all pitch in as well when needed.